bitovi/canui/modal/modal.md

     }, {})

-In just a few lines of code we've implemented the modal widget that behaves similar to the Twitter bootstrap's modal widget, while using all of the low level plumbing from the can.ui.Modal.
+In just a few lines of code we've implemented the modal widget that behaves similary to the Twitter bootstrap's modal widget, while using all of the low level plumbing from the can.ui.Modal.

 ## Example - Pausable events and modal